RetroDECK/ES-DE/USERGUIDE-DEV.md

 ## Supported game systems

-**Note:** The following list is what the default es_systems.xml files and the rbsimple-DE and modern-DE themes support.
+**Note:** The following list is what the default es_systems.xml files and the slate-DE and modern-DE themes support.
 These theme sets are very comprehensive, so if you're using another theme, it may be that some or many of these systems are not supported.
 ES-DE will still work but the game system will unthemed which looks very ugly.

 Note as well that the list and corresponding es_systems.xml templates may not reflect what is readily available for all supported operating system.
 This is especially true on Unix/Linux if installing RetroArch via the OS repository instead of using the Snap or Flatpak distributions (or compiling from source code) as the repository versions are normally quite crippled.